 Can You Get a Spray Tan With Eyelash Extensions

-Here are the most important things to remember in order to keep your eyelash extensions protected and beautiful.
+Here are the most important things to remember to keep your eyelash extensions protected and beautiful.

 Eyelash Extensions Before Spray Tan